HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 - [National Directory Endpoint Qry Exchange Endpoint](http://hl7.org/fhir/us/directory-query/StructureDefinition/NatlDirEndpointQry-Endpoint)
 - [National Directory Endpoint Qry Exchange Organization](http://build.fhir.org/ig/HL7/fhir-directory-query/StructureDefinition-NatlDirEndpointQry-Organization.html)

+##### Trust Framework

+A Trust Framework is a construct where the parties to the framework agree to a common set of operating rules.
+A manager of the Trust Framework would be appointed to administer the framework, the Trust Manager.
+This would involve the issuing and revocation of certificates that validate an organization's membership of the framework.

+The Trust Manager responsibilities include:

+- Obtain and manage a Signing Certificate from a Trusted CA.
+- Manage submissions from Payers that includes their public identity certificate and completed Framework agreement.
+The Framework agreement confirms their participation in the Trust Framework and observation of the Trust Framework operating requirements.

+The management of payer submissions involves the following steps:

+1. Verifying the identity certificate.
+2. Verifying the signature to the Framework agreement.
+3. Signing the payer's public identity certificate  with a digital signature.
+4. Returning the signed payer's public identity certificate and the public Trust Framework signing certificate to the payer.

+Upon completion of the submission process the Payer creates the endpoint and includes the signed payer public identity certificate and the public Trust Framework signing certificate in to an Endpoint resource.
+This is incorporated into a bundle that includes the Payer's organization record and the organization record for the organization that manages the endpoint.
+Where the organization is both the payer and the managing organization there should still be two Organization records created.

+The completed bundle would be posted to a new branch of the public Github Repository.

+The Trust Manager would be responsible for reviewing and merging bundles submitted via a new branch of the Github repository into the main branch of theRepository.

+Trust Framework members a responsible for refreshing their copy of the main branch of the Github repository which would be used to refresh and update their list of mTLS and Authentication Endpoints for current validated members of the Trust Framework.

 #### The $member-match operation

+#### mTLS endpoint discovery

+Establishing a secure mTLS connection between payers requires a process to enable payers to discover the mTLS endpoints of other payers.
+An interim process that may be superceded by Trusted Exchange Framework and Common Agreement (TEFCA) services, or a trusted national directory of Payer endpoints, has been developed.

+Each Payer will publish an mTLS Endpoint bundle.
+This will be signed by a Certificate Authority and published to a github repository.
+Payers will be able to download the repository content to have access to a portfolio of signed Payer mTLS endpoint bundles.

+Each Payer endpoint will have a bundle the Bundle is profiled here:

+-

+#### The $member-match operation

-The $MemberMatch operation is defined in the [Hrex MemberMatch operation](http://hl7.org/fhir/us/davinci-hrex/OperationDefinition-member-match.html).
-The profiles used in the Member Match Operation are also defined in the [HRex IG](http://hl7.org/fhir/us/davinci-hrex).
+The $member-match operation is defined in the [Hrex member-match operation](http://hl7.org/fhir/us/davinci-hrex/OperationDefinition-member-match.html).
+The profiles used in the member-match Operation are also defined in the [HRex IG](http://hl7.org/fhir/us/davinci-hrex).
 These are:

 - [HRex Patient Demographics Profile](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-patient-demographics.html)
 - [HRex Coverage Profile](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-coverage.html)
 - [HRex Consent Profile](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-consent.html)

-The Coverage Profile is used to provide data for the CoverageToMatch and the CoverageToLink parameters in the MemberMatch operation.
+The Coverage Profile is used to provide data for the CoverageToMatch and the CoverageToLink parameters in the member-match operation.
 The CoverageToMatch is the information about the prior coverage.
 The CoverageToLink is the current coverage for the member at the new/requesting payer.

 In the case where a match is confirmed the receiving payer will:

 - Utilize the consent record to evaluate the request from the requesting payer (Payer2) for data about the matched member.
 For example, is the payer able to respond to a request for only non-sensitive data.
-- Return a Unique MemberMatch Identifier in the $MemberMatch Operation Response.
+- Return a Unique MemberMatch Identifier in the $member-match Operation Response.

-If the receiving payer is unable to comply with the consent request a MemberMatch ID is NOT returned in the $MemberMatch response.
+If the receiving payer is unable to comply with the consent request a MemberMatch ID is NOT returned in the $member-match response.

 #### Consent Revocation

-The following guidance is provided for a situation where a member wishes to revoke consent for a previously grannted Payer-to-payer exchange.
+The following guidance is provided for a situation where a member wishes to revoke consent for a previously granted Payer-to-payer exchange.

 As part of Payer-to-Payer Exchange Consent is gathered by the New Payer.
 Since the New Payer has the current relationship with the member it is proposed that the New Payer manages the Consent Revocation process.
 This would involve the New Payer cancelling any recurring request to the old payer for new information for the member.